Paul Budde

 He also allowed litigants in the Council of Flanders to communicate in their own language.

-John also continued his father’s power play in France.
-He used the above mentioned family alliance to build an invasion army against his French rival the Duke Louis of Orleans, who in the meantime also had started a relationship with the sexual and emotional deprived wife of the king, Isabelle of Bavaria.
+Within the context of the family’s power play in France., he used his family alliance to build an invasion army against his French rival the Duke Louis of Orleans, who in the meantime also had started a relationship with the sexual and emotional deprived wife of the king, Isabelle of Bavaria.
 While this didn’t go much further than a war of words, in 1407 John organised the assassination of the Duke, which took place on November 23 1407.

 To further highlight the international relationships between the various key players, Isabelle of France was the cousin of William VI.
 A year later another relative John of Bavaria, prince-bishop of Luik appealed successfully to his relatives for assistance; John was the brother of William VI.